nrjtech99/java1-simple-cicd/PULL_REQUEST_TEMPLATE.md

 ## Dependencies
 List any dependencies required for this pull request, such as other pull requests, INTG tickets, or services.

+## Release Notes Summary
+Provide a brief summary of the changes for release notes in bullet points.
+This should be customer-facing if applicable.
+-
+-
+-

 ## Test Evidence
 Attach screenshots or other evidence showing the results of your tests.